Try these simple tips to rein those kids in!

 - Remember to praise and be enthusiastic when giving rewards. (yes I mean jumping up and down and talking in a high pitch voice!)

-- Only give rewards after the good behaviour and as soon as possible.
+- Only provide rewards after the good behaviour and as soon as possible.
 Don’t make them wait until you go shopping on Saturday if its only Monday.

 - This one is a biggie!
 After the event it is a reward, before the event it is a bribe!
 And we all know how well bribes work!

-Bribery teaches kids if they misbehave they will probably end up with a treat!
+Bribery teaches kids if they misbehave they will probably end up with a treat anyway!

 Setting up your reward system

-- Think about what your child likes, a reward isn’t so rewarding if they don’t like it!
+- Think about what your child likes, a reward isn’t so rewarding if they don’t want it!

 - Make the chart exciting, fun and inspiring.
 Something in line with their interests.